Welcome to the

 Any concerns that may arise can be brought to any member of our staff or Religious Exploration Council, or the minister or president.
 For classroom concerns, we find it makes sense to bring the concern to the child's teacher first, then reaching out to others if the issue is not resolved.

-As any group of children gathers we know that there may be issues of behavior that doesn’t fit in the classroom setting.
+As any group of children gathers we know that there may be behaviors that don't fit in the classroom setting.
 In our congregation we work to set the tone for a great classroom experience for all by covenanting to a set of behaviors.
 Our children usually begin the church year in class by writing their own set of agreements, what we call our covenant.
 Different groups will use the covenant in different ways, some sign the agreement asking new members to read and sign as they join, some younger groups have a teacher read the covenant each time the class meets, and some display the covenant as a reminder.
 When the very human thing happens, and the covenant is broken, we work to honor the value of the child while still working to change whatever behavior is unacceptable.